Ulmus minor 'Hunnybunii': Pests and diseases

 Though susceptible to Dutch Elm Disease, field elms produce suckers and usually survive in this form in their area of origin.

 Cultivation

 Moss in The Cambridge British Flora (1914) described 'Hunnybunii' as "often planted, as in the grounds of St. John's College, Cambridge".
 Late 19th and early 20th century photographs of the St John's New Building lawn show elms matching the 'Hunnybunii' description.
-Herbarium specimens from The Hague and Wageningen suggest that the tree was cultivated in The Netherlands in the mid-20th century, possibly as part of the elm collection assembled there the 1930s for DED-testing by Christine Buisman, on behalf of the Dutch Elm Committee.
-No mature specimens are known to survive.
-Three surviving elms (2021), however, beside Dean Road, Bartlow, near the Cambridgeshire-Essex border, resemble var.
+The tree was cultivated in The Netherlands (The Hague and Wageningen) in the mid-20th century as part of the elm collection assembled there the 1930s for DED-testing by Christine Buisman, on behalf of the Dutch Elm Committee.

+No specimens are known to survive, but three mature elms (2021) beside Dean Road, Bartlow, near the Cambridgeshire-Essex border, resemble var.
 'Hunnybunii' in form.
 Their leaves appear close to the 1962 Wageningen specimen WAG.1852692 of U. carpinifolia 'Hunnybunnii'.
 Moss regarded the elm as a variety not a clone, allowing for some variability in leaf-shape.